htw-imi-showtime/showtime-website/content/ss21/master/m2-something-unreal/_features.md

 {{<section title="High score">}}
 {{<image src="high_score2.jpg" caption="High-Score">}}
 Every good game needs a high score.
-So we have also decided to give the player points for each virus hit.
-The better the player plays, the more points he or she receives for each virus hit.
+The player gets points for each virus hit.
+The more viruses the player hits in succession without making a mistake, the more points they receive for each virus hit.
 Play with friends and find out who is the best!
 {{</section>}}

 {{<section title="Contributing to the music">}}
-In <strong>Something Unreal</strong>, the player is able to significantly determine the music by smashing each individual coronavirus.
-If the player misses a virus, for example, this is also clearly audible in the music.
+In <strong>Something Unreal</strong>, the gameplay is strongly tied to the music.
+With every hit of a virus you also play a note.
+If you miss a virus or hit it with an open hand instead of a fist you get an error sound.
+So the better you play, the better the music sounds.

 As a small additional highlight, we have included a spectogram in our level, which makes the soundtrack visually experienceable for the player.

-We have created our own soundtrack for <strong>Something Unreal</strong>.
-It is designed to build up and becomes more and more complex as the level progresses, which also has an effect on the gameplay.
+We have created our own original soundtrack for <strong>Something Unreal</strong>.
+It is designed to build up over the course of the level and becomes more complex as the level becomes more challenging.
 {{</section>}}

 {{<section title="Smashing virus">}}
-{{<image src="smashing_virus.jpg" caption="Smashing coronavirus">}}
+{{<image src="smashing_virus.jpg" caption="Smashing corona virus">}}
 The player is able to form different gestures with their virtual hands.
-For example, the player has to make a fist to hit the coronaviruses.
-Other items must be caught with open hand.
+For example, the player has to make a fist to hit the corona viruses.
+Other items must be caught with an open hand.
 If the player chooses an incorrect hand gesture, this has negative effects.
 {{</section>}}

 {{<section title="Evading fatty tissues">}}
 {{<image src="fatty_tissue.jpg" caption="Fatty Tissue">}}
-To increase the difficulty of our game even more, the player must concentrate not only on smashing the coronaviruses but also on avoiding the fatty tissue coming towards.
+To increase the difficulty of our game even more, the player must concentrate not only on smashing the viruses but also on avoiding the fatty tissue coming towards them.
 {{<image src="fatty_tissue2.jpg" caption="hit by Fatty Tissue effects player's vision">}}
-If the player does not succeed in avoiding, their vision will be very limited for a short time.
+If the player gets hit by the fatty tissue, their vision will be blurred for a short time.
 {{</section>}}

 {{<section title="Taking pills">}}
 {{<image src="pills.jpg" caption="taking a pill effects player's vision">}}
-In addition to the coronaviruses and the fatty tissue, the player also encounters various pills inside the artery.
-These are a kind of power-up and must be caught with open hand to unfold their effect.
-Different coloured pills have different effects, get high and find out!
+In addition to the corona viruses and the fatty tissue, the player also encounters various pills inside the artery.
+These are a kind of power-up and must be caught with an open hand for them to unfold their effects.
+Differently coloured pills have different effects, so grab them and find out!
 {{</section>}}